AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-51-house-of-representatives-leadership/frontmatter.md

 5105.
 Transfer of appropriations by House Leadership Offices.

+5106.
+Allowance for compensation of interns in House leadership offices.

 #### SUBCHAPTER II—THE SPEAKER ####

 5121.
 Expense allowance of Speaker of House of Representatives.